-- The functional methods of recording Centric Relation requires very stable record bases.
-Forces which can dislodge the record bases occur in any method, that requires the mandible to move into eccentric jaw position with the recording medium in contact.
-The record will not be accurate unless the bases are stable. - The displaceable basal seat tissues, the resistance of the recording mediums, and the lack of control of equalized pressure in the eccentric relations contribute to inaccuracy in these methods. - Patients not only must have good neuromuscular coordination to participate in the functional methods of recording centric relations but also must be capable of following instructions if accurate records are to be obtained.
+The functional methods of recording Centric Relation requires very stable record bases.
+Forces which can dislodge the record bases occur in any method which requires the mandible to move into eccentric jaw position with the recording medium in contact.
+The record will not be accurate unless the bases are stable.

+The displaceable basal seat tissues, resistance of recording mediums, and lack of control of equalized pressure in the eccentric relations contribute to inaccuracy in these methods.

+Patients need to have good neuromuscular coordination to participate in the functional methods of recording centric relations and also be capable of following instructions if accurate records are to be obtained.